guansss/pixi-live2d-display/README.md

 This library relies on `Promise`, you may need a polyfill, e.g. [es6-promise](https://github.com/stefanpenner/es6-promise).

-You'll also need to include the Cubism 2.1 core library, which is typically named `live2d.min.js`.
-The official download has been dead [since 9/4/2019](https://help.live2d.com/en/other/other_20/), but its spirit still exists [somewhere on the net](https://github.com/dylanNew/live2d/tree/master/webgl/Live2D/lib)...
+You'll also need to include the Cubism 2.1 runtime library, which is typically named `live2d.min.js`.
+The official download has been gone [since 9/4/2019](https://help.live2d.com/en/other/other_20/), but its spirit still exists [somewhere on the net](https://github.com/dylanNew/live2d/tree/master/webgl/Live2D/lib)...

 ## Usage